kalte0/BMC-CS-151.github.io/labs/Lab02.md

 This will ensure that all tests actually run.
 We are using `assert` to test the `ExpandableArray`.

+Once your tests pass, submit your code to Gradescope.

 ## Exercise 3: Mammals again